Copyright © University of Cambridge. All rights reserved.

 Hand out this worksheet

 with all sets of quantities, and give students a few minutes on their own or in pairs to rank them in order of magnitude.
 Reassure students that at this stage, they do not need to perform any written calculations and it doesn't matter if they are unsure of their rankings.

-Next, give each group two sets of quantities to work on in more detail, so that each set is looked at by at least two groups.
+Next, you could give each group of students two or three sets of quantities to work on in more detail, so that each set is looked at by at least two groups.

 "Your task is to come up with a rank order for the quantities you have been given, together with a convincing presentation of evidence to justify your order."

 Allow students access to reference materials, measuring equipment, and anything else that might be useful, and give them plenty of time for research and experiment.
 This could be part of a homework task.